 Propylene glycol is an ingredient that has been used safely in small amounts in cosmetic formulations for many years.
 It tends to be well-tolerated, but some individuals may be sensitive to this ingredient with various outcomes, such as irritation.
 Its connection to acne isn’t well documented.

 If you are concerned about propylene glycol causing acne, look for products that do not contain this ingredient.
-You’ll be pleased to hear that many cosmetic cosmetics are opting for propanediol, an ingredient that delivers many similar benefits to propylene glycol, without the side effects.
+You’ll be pleased to hear that many cosmetic companies are opting for propanediol, an ingredient that delivers many similar benefits to propylene glycol, without the side effects.
 Read more about it here in our blog.

 2. What ingredients can replace propylene glycol for sensitive skin care products?